vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

 ### Step 4 - Uploading the file

 Now, access the [Master Data CRM](https://help.vtex.com/en/tutorial/how-can-i-create-a-field-in-master-data--frequentlyAskedQuestions_1829#crm) at `https://{account}.vtexcrm.com.br` to upload your files.
+   > _Remember to replace the value between curly braces with your [account name](https://help.vtex.com/tutorial/what-is-an-account-name--i0mIGLcg3QyEy8OCicEoC)._

 By now, when accessing the Master Data CRM, you should see a new tab with the name of the form you just created.
 If that's not the case, reload the page.

-    - _Remember to replace the value in the curly brackets according to your scenario._

 ![Form](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Master-Data/v1-guides/form.png)